bplmaps/lmec-main-site/content/event/from-the-vault-2022-12-02.md

 {{< figure src="/uploads/2022-10-14/siss4984.jpeg" caption="Soft City will be on display in our gallery for the month of December." class="figure-right" >}}

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!
 For this edition of _From The Vault_, we're celebrating the opening of [Soft City](https://justpractice.work/), a pop-up exhibition of large-scale textiles that map the urban fabric of Boston.
-Drop in to To accompany the new pop-up, we'll take a look at historic objects that have a similar textile nature.
+To accompany the new pop-up, we'll take a look at historic objects that have a similar textile nature.

 _Drop in any time between 2:00PM - 4:00PM!_